-Enacted as part of the Infrastructure and Jobs Act (IIJA) on November 15, 2021, the Build America, Buy America Act — sometimes referred to as BABA or BABAA — was signed into law to stimulate domestic manufacturing and job creation, as well as enhance supply chains by reducing reliance with foreign suppliers.
+Enacted as part of the Infrastructure and Jobs Act (IIJA) on November 15, 2021, the Build America, Buy America Act (the Act) — sometimes referred to as BABA or BABAA — marks a transformative shift in federal infrastructure spending.
+BABA was signed into law to stimulate domestic manufacturing and job creation, as well as enhance supply chains by reducing reliance with foreign suppliers.

 This article provides organizations with the following regarding BABA: